PostHog/posthog.com/contents/handbook/company/communication.md

 #### Tip for easy searching through everything

-To search all code, PRs and issues every written at PostHog you can search everything in the PostHog organization on Github.
+To search all code, PRs and issues ever written at PostHog you can search everything in the PostHog organization on Github.
 To do that can go to [github.com/posthog](https://github.com/posthog) and search in the top left corner.

 For extra convenience, you can also add this search as a 'search engine' in Chrome.
 That way you can type in `ph <tab>` and instantly find anything.
 To do that, follow these steps: